Menu

 The school’s Designated Senior Leader's (DSL) for Safeguarding and Child Protection are:

-Our school Governor for Child protection is:
+Our Governor for Child Protection is:

 We listen to our pupils and take seriously what they tell us.
 All school staff are trained in safeguarding procedures, and children are made aware of the adults they can talk to if they have any concerns.
 Staff are trained to look out for signs of physical/emotional harm or neglect and are required to report these to the Designated Senior Leader(DSL).